 Estimation is valid if the type of work has been done by the team before and is well understood.
 Estimation for short run projects is always more accurate than for long projects.

 Due to the incremental and iterative nature of Agile, the project is divided into smaller phases or iterations.

 This makes the job or estimation for each delivery much more accurate.
 Since Agile forces that both the scope and time in each project’s iteration (Sprint) to be bonded, the process of estimation and scheduling is much easier than waterfall.

 So in the Agile method, the customer asks what functionality I can get for the money and the planned time I can afford to have my product in the market.

 It is the job of the product owner to set the expectations right and don’t over promise.
 I wrote Planned time in the above paragraph because, in the knowledge work and projects involving discovery, it is very hard to predict the end date accurately.

 After running a few iterations and gaining confidence in the team’s ability to deliver the product, the team can set more accurate deadlines.

 What is the ideal team size for the Agile projects?
 Although the project size defined as the amount of work needed to complete work has the direct effect the size of the team needed, very large teams have an inverse effect on productivity.

 Small teams are always more productive than large teams.
 The ideal team size for the core developers in Agile is around 7-10 engineers.
 They could be supported by craftsman, manufacturing and logistic people as needed.

-By the way this is one of shortcoming of Agile too.
+By the way, this is one of the shortcomings of Agile too.
 Very large multidisciplinary projects don’t fit Agile project management method well.

 12 principles of Agile project management